-In 2009, Chad was appointed to the clarinet faculty of the University of Michigan, where he teaches clarinet, chamber music and has served as the director for the Michigan Chamber Players.
-Additionally, he serves as co-artistic director and clarinetist for the Brightmusic Society of Oklahoma and is on the faculty of the Sewanee Summer Music Festival and also the faculty of the Alpenkammermusik Festival in Austria.
-Chad is the current principal clarinetist with the Ann Arbor Symphony, the Arizona Musicfest Orchestra.
-He also regularly performs with the Michigan Opera Theatre Orchestra and the Detroit Chamber Winds and Strings.
+In 2009, Chad was appointed to the clarinet faculty of the University of Michigan, where he teaches clarinet, chamber music, and has served as the director for the Michigan Chamber Players.
+Additionally, he serves as co-artistic director and clarinetist for the Brightmusic Society of Oklahoma.
+He also serves on the faculty of the Alpenkammermusik Festival in Austria.
+Chad is the current principal clarinetist with the Ann Arbor Symphony and the Arizona Musicfest Orchestra.
+He also regularly performs with the Detroit Opera, Detroit Symphony, and the Detroit Chamber Winds and Strings.
 Chad is the former principal clarinetist of the Oklahoma City Philharmonic, the New Haven Symphony, Quartz Mountain Music Festival, and the past Associate Professor of Clarinet at Oklahoma City University.

 Chad is the winner of prizes and awards from the 2001 Young Concert Artist International Competition in New York City, the 2000 Woolsey Hall Competition, the 2000 Artist International Competition, and the 1997 Fischoff National Chamber Music Competition.
-He holds a Bachelor of Music degree from Northwestern University where he was a student of Russell Dagon, and a Master of Music degree from Yale University, where he was a student of David Shifrin.
+He holds degrees from Yale and Northwestern Universities.

-Chad serves as an artist for Vandoren and Backun Musical Services.
-He plays exclusively on Backun, MOBA clarinets.
+Chad serves as a performing artist for Backun Musical Services.
+He plays exclusively on Backun clarinets.